craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+1. Every call to `andSymbolTypeIntoConstraint` is now calling both `evalCoverForOneSymbol` and `evalTypeOverConstraint` to compare results with a Debug.assert(), all passing so far. `evalTypeOverConstraint` should be faster, but the tree must be in a good state or it can fail - `evalCoverForOneSymbol` is more robust.
+1. Removed V1 code.
+1.All tests passing

 0. Replaced a block of code in `andSymbolTypeIntoSymtabConstraintV2` with a call to `andSymbolTypeIntoConstraint`.
 Tests passing.
 However, `evalCovered` is now called on every occasion.